frontal1660/VanuatuWebForensic/README.md

 16. Action #16

-The hackers calls its plugin now known by the name _CrushSQL_.

-The name of the plugin might be a decoy to "hide" this malicious plugin.
+The hacker checks/modifies a setting of a plugin (server_settings/plugins/5/1).

+It is pretty obvious that :
-The plugin is actually a JAR archive.
+1. the file _/crushtmplog/9ffe1bc9-2735-4681-b775-3e59483c5dfe.txt_ is actually a malicious CrushFTP plugin:
+2. the hacker has renamed the plugin with a specific name

 ```
 POST|03/07/2025 16:07:03.861|[HTTP:541461_57084_YIH:crushadmin:91.191.209.10] READ: *POST /WebInterface/function/ HTTP/1.1*